dahoum/Nursery/README.md

+# Migration

+This Nursery is being migrate to https://dahoum.wales

 # A Warning

 Here's dull of raw material.
 If you'd like to read something more intelligable, check my Medium publication